-In 2023 we introduced our web plate in copper and named this small run of copper Cx models after World War Two airplanes who used "Lightening holes" extensively....we will only make a limited amount of these.
+In 2023 we introduced our web plate in copper and named this small run of copper Cx models after World War Two airplanes who used "Lightening holes" extensively to reduce the weight, yet maintain strength....we will only make a limited amount of these.

 Some of the earliest wet shaving blades, cutthroat razors (straight razors), knives, and axes were made from copper.
 The earliest use of copper has been found in the old copper cultures of native Americans within the Great Lakes region of North America (10,000 BC).
 Copper is one of the few metals that occurs naturally as a metal in nature.
 As a result, it was likely gathered in solid form and cold worked prior to smelting.
 The word copper comes from the island of Cyprus where it was mined in ancient Greece.